tonyxieuoft/BCB430_Chang_Lab_program/README.md

 For instance, CNGA3, a visual gene involved in the phototransduction cycle in cones, has the gene description `cyclic nucleotide-gated cation channel alpha 3, cone` for bony fish, but in elasmobranches it is labelled `cyclic nucleotide gated channel subunit alpha 3a`.
 In the same vein, the abbreviated gene name for CNGA3 in elasmobranchs is `CNGA3A`.
 Although the differences are slight (missing 'cation', addition of 'subunit', one letter addition), the NCBI exon puller filters for **exact** gene name and description matches (to avoid pulling extraneous gene sequences), and would fail to pull out the elasmobranch sequences had the gene description for fish been used.

 To alleviate the burden of manually checking the gene name/description naming conventions for every taxa of interest, the program can automatically identify alternative gene names/descriptions.
 First, the user must run an iteration of option #1 (the NCBI exon puller).
-Sequences acquired via the NCBI exon puller act as queries for **sequence homology searches** of the NCBI **nucleotide (nt)** database.
+Sequences acquired via the NCBI exon puller then act as queries for **sequence homology searches** of the NCBI **nucleotide (nt)** database.
 When highly similar transcripts are identified, their gene names and descriptions are extracted and appended to a new, "refined" gene name/description query file.

 The formats of required input and resultant output files/directories are stated below in greater detail: